enzofali/The-Ultimate-Google-TensorFlow-Developer-Certificate-Exam-Study-Guide/README.md

 The exam lasts 5 hours and has a total of 5 exercises where the exercises are incremental in difficulty.
 The first exercise (Number 1) is the easiest, and the last (Number 5) is the hardest.

 In turn, the minimum score per exercise to pass the exam is 3/5, so beware if any score is below 3.
-The scores are available in real-time, so you will know how your exam score before handing it in.
+The scores are available in real-time, so you will know your exam score before handing it in.

 The exam only evaluates the saved model (model.h5) where, based on the model, it performs forecasting and, based on the metrics achieved in its test data set, assigns a result.
-Therefore it is possible to train and download the model in Google Colab as long as you upload the train and test data to Colab.
+Therefore, it is possible to train and download the model in Google Colab as long as you upload the train and test data to Colab.

 From the above, we can highlight two things.

 - First, the exam score is subject to randomness.
-So it is possible to obtain a good score having a bad model that makes good predictions in the evaluating sub set data.
+So it is possible to obtain a good score by having a bad model that makes good predictions in the evaluating subset of data.
-- Second, using Google Colab and your computer is possible to train two models from different exercises at the same time, optimizing the time spent on the model's training.
+- Second, using Google Colab and your computer, it is possible to train two models from different exercises at the same time, optimizing the time spent on the model's training.

-Must take special care in the dimensionality of the model's output.
-It may be that it trains locally, but if it does not have the specified dimensionality by each exercise, the system will not be able to evaluate it.
+You must take special care of the dimensionality of the model's output.
+It may be that it trains locally, but if it does not have the specified dimensionality for each exercise, the system will not be able to evaluate it.

 Finally, the model cannot be excessively large.
 If so, the system will not evaluate it.